mjwells2002/chatlinks/README.md

 ## Usage

-install the mod on your servert
+install the mod on your server

 post a link in chat